bhoomikahegde85/SC-Project/README.md

-# Knowledge Graph Creation and Querying
+# Relational Knowledge graph for question answering on relational databases

 This repository contains a Jupyter Notebook that demonstrates the process of creating, managing, and querying a Knowledge Graph using Python.